PierfrancescoSoffritti/android-youtube-player/README.md

 ```java
 YouTubePlayerView.initialize(YouTubePlayerListener listener, boolean handleNetworkEvents, IFramePlayerOptions iframePlayerOptions)
 ```
+#### `initialize(YouTubePlayerListener)`
+Initialize the `YouTubePlayer`.
+Network events are automatically handles by the player.

+The argument is a `YouTubePlayerListener`, you can read more about it [here](#youtubeplayerlistener).

 #### `initialize(YouTubePlayerListener, boolean)`
-This methods takes in a [`YouTubePlayerListener`](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/player/listeners/YouTubePlayerListener.kt) and a `boolean`.
-The `boolean` parameter is used to tell the library whether it should handle network events or not, read more about network events [here](#network-events).
+Initialize the `YouTubePlayer`.
+By using the `boolean` is possible to decide if the player should handle network events or not, read more about network events [here](#network-events).

-The function `YouTubePlayerListener.onReady(YouTubePlayer)` will be called by the library once the initialization is completed.
-That is, when the IFrame YouTube player has been download in the WebView.
-The argument of the function is a reference to the initialized `YouTubePlayer` object.
-The `YouTubePlayer` is the object responsible for handling the playback of YouTube videos, read more about it [here](#youtubeplayer).

-#### `initialize(YouTubePlayerListener)`
+#### `initialize(YouTubePlayerListener, boolean, IFramePlayerOptions)`
-This method is identical to `initialize(YouTubePlayerListener, boolean)` but the `boolean` value is automatically set to `true`, therefore the player will handle network events.
+By passing an `IFramePlayerOptions` to the initialize method it is possible to set some of the paramenters of the IFrame YouTubePlayer.
+Read more about `IFramePlayerOptions` [here](#iframeplayeroptions).

+All the possible parameters and values are listed [here](https://developers.google.com/youtube/player_parameters#Parameters).
+Not all of them are supported in this library because some don't make sense in this context.
+[Open an issue](https://github.com/PierfrancescoSoffritti/android-youtube-player/issues) if you need a parameter that is not currently supported.

 #### `initializeWithWebUI(YouTubePlayerListener, boolean)`
 This method is identical to `initialize(YouTubePlayerListener, boolean)` but it disables the native UI of the player and uses the web-based UI of the IFrame Player API.